shobhitpuri/custom-google-signin-button/README.md

 Add the following to your `app` module level `build.gradle` file:

     dependencies {
-        // Please Note: With Gradle 3.0 and Android Studio 3.0 use `implementation` keyword instead of `compile` compile 'com.shobhitpuri.custombuttons:google-signin:1.0.0'
+        // Please Note: If you are using Android Studio older than 3.0 or Gradle plugin older than 3.0, then use the `compile` keyword instead of `implementation`. implementation 'com.shobhitpuri.custombuttons:google-signin:1.0.0'
     }

 In your XML Layout, have the following: